-White, round, plane tablet, debossed with '20' on one side.
-The tablets dimension is 6.9-7.2 mm.
+White, oblong, plane tablet, scored on one side and debossed with '40' on the other side.
+The tablets are 11.5-11.8 mm long and 6.4-6.8 mm wide.
 The tablet with a score line can be divided into equal doses.
 4 CLINICAL PARTICULARS 4.1 Therapeutic Indications Hypertension Treatment of essential hypertension in adults.
 Cardiovascular prevention Reduction of cardiovascular morbidity in adults with: - manifest atherothrombotic cardiovascular disease (history of coronary heart disease, stroke, or peripheral arterial disease) or - type 2 diabetes mellitus with documented target organ damage 4.2 Posology and method of administration Posology Treatment of essential hypertension The usually effective dose is 40 mg once daily.
 Some patients may already benefit at a daily dose of 20 mg.
 In cases where the target blood pressure is not achieved, the dose of telmisartan can be increased to a maximum of 80 mg once daily.
 Alternatively, telmisartan may be used in combination with thiazide-type diuretics such as hydrochlorothiazide, which has been shown to have an additive blood pressure lowering effect with telmisartan.
 When considering raising the dose, it must be borne in mind that the maximum antihypertensive effect is generally attained four to eight weeks after the start of treatment (see section 5.1).
 Cardiovascular prevention The recommended dose is 80 mg once daily.
 It is not known whether doses lower than 80 mg of telmisartan are effective in reducing cardiovascular morbidity.
 When initiating telmisartan therapy for the reduction of cardiovascular morbidity, close monitoring of blood pressure is recommended, and if appropriate adjustment of medicinal products that lower blood pressure may be necessary.
 Special populations Renal impairment Limited experience is available in patients with severe renal impairment or haemodialysis.
 A lower starting dose of 20 mg is recommended in these patients (see section 4.4).
 No posology adjustment is required for patients with mild to moderate renal impairment.
 Hepatic impairment Telmisartan Rowex is contraindicated in patients with severe hepatic impairment (see section 4.3).
 In patients with mild to moderate hepatic impairment, the posology should not exceed 40 mg once daily (see section 4.4).
 Elderly No dose adjustment is necessary for elderly patients.
 Paediatric population The safety and efficacy of Telmisartan Rowex in children and adolescents aged below 18 years have not been established.
 Currently available data are described in section 5.1 and 5.2 but no recommendation on a posology can be made.
 Method of administration Telmisartan tablets are for once-daily oral administration and should be taken with liquid, with or without food.
-4.3 Contraindications - Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Second and third trimesters of pregnancy (see sections 4.4 and 4.6). - Biliary obstructive disorders. - Severe hepatic impairment. - The concomitant use of Telmisartan Rowex with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (GFR < 60 ml/min/1.73 m2) (see sections 4.5 and 5.1).
+4.3 Contraindications - Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Second and third trimesters of pregnancy (see sections 4.4 and 4.6). - Biliary obstructive disorders. - Severe hepatic impairment. - The concomitant use of Telmisartan Rowex with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (GFR < $60 \text{ ml/min}/1.73 \text{ m}^2$) (see sections 4.5 and 5.1).
 4.4 Special warnings and precautions for use Pregnancy Angiotensin II receptor antagonists should not be initiated during pregnancy.
 Unless continued angiotensin II receptor antagonist therapy is considered essential, patients planning pregnancy should be changed to alternative antihypertensive treatments which have an established safety profile for use in pregnancy.
 When pregnancy is diagnosed, treatment with angiotensin II receptor antagonists should be stopped immediately, and, if appropriate, alternative therapy should be started (see sections 4.3 and 4.6).
 Hepatic impairment: